 It was our first time on a huge ferry, and we were excited but also nervous.
 The weather was awful, the sea was wild and it was as windy as it could get.

-We got at the terminal exactly one hour before the departure time, just as it said on out manual.
+We got at the terminal exactly one hour before the departure time, just as it said in our manual.
 There was a huge line of cars waiting to board the ferry.
 We waited for around 20 minutes in the car before driving it into the ferry.
 We parked our car in midst of trucks – huge trucks and it was a bit scary.
 Then we were asked to leave the car and go to the passenger area.

 The ferry had 11 floors, it was massive.
 At the elevator, we saw that Zootopia and the Revenant were on and they were both in the theatres as well.
 We wanted to go and watch it, but they charged more than we pay at the regular cinema, so we skipped it.
-It was probably a good decision, since half of the family felt really sick and the other half felt mildly sick.
+It was probably a good decision since half of the family felt really sick and the other half felt mildly sick.

 The café didn’t have many options and neither of them looked very fresh – and it was the morning ferry.
 By the end of the trip, all the food had their prices reduced.

-There are viewing decks on all floors, and the cold wind also helps a lot with sea sickness.
+There are viewing decks on all floors, and the cold wind also helps a lot with seasickness.

 We – the super sick – decided then to walk a bit (since we couldn’t sleep), and my idea was to go to the bottom floor, where the cinema and the 2 storey playground are, but Coral saw a TV nearby and it was on Disney Channel or something like that, so she decided she’d stay right there.
 I had to stay with her as well, of course.
 It was better, less crowded, didn’t smell like food and I could go out to the deck to get some air and come back within a minute.
 Plus the chairs were a lot better.

-When we reached Marlborough Sounds, the weather had cleared and we could see the fairytale like scenery.
+When we reached Marlborough Sounds, the weather had cleared and we could see the fairytale-like scenery.
 I felt like we were in ‘How to Train Your Dragon’ (well, sorry if I only watch kids movies!).
 By then, besides a slight discomfort, I was feeling OK and Jose was 100% new.

 When we reached Picton, we were told to get to the car and I was never happier to be in it.
-We were one of the first to leave the ferry and it was great.
+We were one of the first cars to leave the ferry and it was great.

 All in all, the ferry was in good condition, offered a lot of things (even though not always accessible) and it was huge.
 I was scared of the fact that our car was in midst of trucks, but it ended up being a good thing since we were able to get out before anyone else.